wgmyers/mal/impls/ruby-wgm/NOTES.md

 Implemented extra string functions.
 All the tests pass apart from string bugs not caught by previous tests (looking at you, "\\n")

 Attempted to add variadic bindings with '&'.
 Total failure.
-No idea why, but I'm not wholly sure I properly understand the bindings thing anyway, making it hard to debug.
+I think it's b/c we are splatting all our arguments anyway when we create the closure in order to create it without using eval.
+I wonder if we can fix it in the closure instead of in the Env bindings.

+Fixed list/vector comparison bugs: Mal wants to treat lists and vectors as the same for comparison (this is not intuitive but then I don't know Lisp), so now we have a recursive lambda for '=' that calls itself if it finds data which is either MalList or MalVector.

 ## Step 3 (2021-05-02)